craftcms/docs/docs/5.x/reference/twig/tags.md

 ## `header`

-This tag will set a new HTTP header on the response.
+This tag will set an HTTP header on the response.

 ```twig
 {# Tell the browser to cache this page for 30 days #}